Azure/iotedgedev/README.md

 #### Automated Setup

 You can use the **Azure IoT Edge Dev Tool** to create a new IoT Hub and a new Edge device.
-This command will also print the corresponding connection strings
+This command will also print the corresponding connection strings:
 ```
 iotedgedev azure --setup
     --credentials USERNAME PASSWORD